 Either you’ve already started the career, or you’re wondering how to start off on the right foot and a quick google search has led you here.

-Only natural, as TV has made it seem like Firefighters only go to a quick week long course before showing up on the Fire Grounds (that’s not true).
+TV has made it seem like Firefighters only go to a quick week long course before showing up on the Fire Grounds (that’s not true).

 So the question stands what degree should a firefighter get?